ChurchApps/grandiose/README.md

 ## Installation

-Grandiose supports the Windows/x86, Windows/x64, macOS/x64, Linux/x86 and Linux/x64 platforms at this time only.
+Grandiose supports the Windows/x86, Windows/x64, macOS/x64, macOS/arm64, Linux/x86, Linux/x64 and Linux/arm64 platforms at this time.

 Install [Node.js](http://nodejs.org/) for your platform.
 This software has been developed against the long term stable (LTS) release.